AIM-65: Reception

 Compute! stated that the monitor was by itself almost worth the price of the AIM-65.
 It concluded that the computer was "an excellent value at the $375 needed for minimum configurations".

 Programming

 PL/65 was a programming language designed and implemented by Rockwell International for the AIM-65.

 It is based on a mix of ALGOL and PL/I, simplified where possible in order to adapt to the limited processing environment afforded by the 6502 (64k memory for instance).

+Some models had Forth as the built-in language.

 Emulation

-AIM-65 can be emulated using MESS Emulator.
+AIM-65 can be emulated using the MESS Emulator.
 But that emulation lacks printer support.
-Also Sysinfo.dat file states that "Would suffer from support for intelligent terminals as tty equipment."
+Also, the Sysinfo.dat file states that "we would suffer from support for intelligent terminals as test equipment."